Promoting Employee Health

 (1) Strengthening Specific Health Guidance

 For individuals that qualify under guidelines determined by the Ministry of Health, Labour and Welfare, we have in place a system for receiving specific health guidance from in-house experts during work hours as a means to prevent lifestyle-related illnesses.
-In addition, we are stepping up measures to follow up with employees that qualify for but have not received specific health guidance.
+In addition, we are stepping up measures to follow up with employees that qualify for but have not received specific health guidance and are enhancing education tailored to specific demographics.
+We are also introducing health guidance for young employees.
+In these ways, we are aiming to lower the ratio of employees qualifying for specific health guidance.

 Target: Ratio of employees qualifying for specific health guidance of 15% or lower